 Hi, I’m Molly!

-I’m a licensed Marriage and Family Therapist in California and Hawai’i, and my clients often describe me as warm and authentic.
+I’m a licensed Marriage and Family Therapist in California and Hawai’i, and my clients have described me as warm and authentic.
 In both my personal and professional relationships, I am committed to showing up for others with honesty, openness, and compassion.

 My #1 priority as a therapist is to create safe, secure relationships with my clients so that there’s nothing they feel I can’t hold for them.
 Personally, I know that when I feel safe and supported by the people around me, I feel courageous enough to approach change and try new things, which is how we grow.